windwp/nvim-autopairs/README.md

 })
 ```

-### Don't add pairs if it already have a close pairs in same line
+### Don't add pairs if it already has a close pair in the same line
-if **next character** is a close pairs and it doesn't have an open pairs in same line then it will not add a close pairs
+if **next character** is a close pair and it doesn't have an open pair in same line, then it will not add a close pair

 ``` text
 Before        Input         After